 You bought a bottle of booze because a cocktail recipe called for a very minute amount.
 Now you’re stuck with the remaining 9/10ths of the bottle and wondering what to do with it.
 No worries.
 Thrifty bartenders weigh in with tips and recipes for getting every last drop out of an underutilized ingredient so it doesn’t gather dust on your bar shelf.

 “Spicy and bold flavors work really with amaretto,” says Joan Villanueva, the beverage curator at BO-beau kitchen + caché in San Diego.
-Rye and mezcal drinks with a spicy component are her go-to inspirations for incorporating the liqueur.
-She also uses it to spray or rinse glassware to enhance aromatics and as a substitute for sugar cubes or other sweeteners in a rye Old Fashioned.
+Rye and mezcal drinks with a chile-heat component are her go-to inspirations for incorporating the liqueur.
+She also uses amaretto to spray or rinse glassware to enhance aromatics and as a substitute for sugar cubes or other sweeteners in a rye Old Fashioned.
 “I sometimes hear how people drank too much amaretto a long time ago, so I like to offer the option to reconnect with an old friend.”

 Ryan Ward, the beverage director at Momofuku CCDC in Washington, D.C., agrees that its marzipan profile makes amaretto a winning mixer with citrusy and spicy elements.
-Sub it out for simple syrup in a French 75 to add a lush toastiness or swap out half of the sweet vermouth for amaretto in a Boulevardier, he suggests.
+Sub it for simple syrup in a French 75 to add a lush toastiness or swap half of the sweet vermouth for amaretto in a Boulevardier, he suggests.
 In the latter, amaretto “plays off the bitter orange of Campari and spice notes of rye while complimenting the vermouth’s dark cocoa quality.”

 Villanueva sees a lot of application for amaretto with bold and spicy flavors like mezcal, tequila and rye.
 In this Margarita version, amaretto stands in for orange liqueur, and muddled jalapeño slices lend a touch of lip-tingling heat.